20 Indian Baby Food Recipes for 1-Year-Old

 1. Don’t Force-Feed Your Child

-Kids at this age are just beginning to develop their sense of flavour and figuring out what they like or dislike.
+Kids at this age are just beginning to develop their sense of flavour and figure out what they like or dislike.
 Encourage toddlers to eat, but don’t force-feed them anything they don’t like, no matter how nutritious.
-Try and look for alternatives or mask the ingredient in other foods.
+Try to look for alternatives or mask the ingredient in other foods.

 2. Food Should Be Easy to Eat